NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

     [[YOUR USERNAME]@[NODE NAME] ~]$
     ```

-    You will find this command prefix help for determining what machine you are currently typing command into.
+    You will find this command prefix helps to determine what machine you are currently typing commands into.

 ## 3. Running MATLAB in Parallel using `parfor`

 ### 3a.
-Configure Matlab to use the cluster
+Configure Matlab to use the correct nodes on the cluster.

 1) Run Matlab.
 Make sure that you have XMing running on your local machine.
 You should see the XMing icon in your system tray.